McCallum Place provides leading anorexia treatment to ensure long-lasting recovery for a healthier and more satisfying life.

 Hormonal Effects of Anorexia

-One of the most serious effects of anorexia in women and teenage girls is the hormonal changes that can occur.
-These hormonal effects of anorexia can result in the temporary loss of menstruation and in some cases, permanent infertility.
+Among adult women and adolescent girls, anorexia can cause hormonal changes that may lead to temporary loss of menstruation and, in some cases, permanent infertility.
 Specific hormonal effects of anorexia include:

 - Reduced reproductive hormone levels including estrogen, which is important for healthy hearts and bones, and dehydroepiandrosterone (DHEA), which is important for bone health and other functions